Mark Adlard

-Peter Marcus "Mark" Adlard (born 19 June 1932 in Seaton Carew) is an English novelist.

-The son of Arthur Marcus Adlard, an auctioneer, and Ethel (née Leech), Adlard was educated at the University of London (BSc), Trinity College, Cambridge (M.A.
-1954) and the Department of Education at Oxford.
-Aside from writing, his career has consisted mainly of management jobs in the steel industry.
+Peter Marcus "Mark" Adlard is an English novelist who was born in Seaton Carew on 19 June 1932.
+He is the son of Arthur Marcus Adlard, an auctioneer, and Ethel Leech.
+Adlard was educated at the University of London, Trinity College, Cambridge, and the Department of Education at Oxford.

-Adlard's best-known works are the social science fiction novels Interface, Volteface, and MultiFace. published during the early 1970s.
-The novels concern T-city, a 22nd-century domed megacity covering the entirety of the English North Eastern industrial area between the River Tyne and the River Tees.
+Adlard's best-known works are the social science fiction novels Interface, Volteface, and Multiface. published during the early 1970s.
+The novels concern Tcity, a 22nd-century domed megacity covering the entirety of the English North Eastern industrial area between the River Tyne and the River Tees.

 A later novel, The Greenlander (1978) concerns the whaling industry in Northeast England during the early years of steam-powered shipping.
 This was intended to be the first of a series but, to date, no further volumes have been published.